9 Tips for Saving Money at the Vet

 8. Price shop for your pet’s prescriptions.

-If the medication prescribed is a human drug (such as Prozac for pet anxiety), compare the human pharmacy price to what your veterinary hospital would charge.
+If the medication prescribed is a human drug (such as Prozac for pet anxietyopens in a new tab), compare the human pharmacy price to what your veterinary hospital would charge.
 Big-box or chain pharmacies purchase medications in bulk and can pass the savings on to you.
 For example, Costco prices are usually among the lowest, and some human pharmacies offer substantial AAA discounts for pet prescriptions.

 For veterinary prescription items your dog receives on a regular basis (such as heartworm preventive, flea and tick control products, and prescription diets), you might find the best savings via online pharmacies.
 Just do your due diligence and make sure it’s a reputable one — there are tons of dangerous knockoffs online (don’t buy heartworm preventatives on Amazon).
 And yes, you’ll still need your veterinarian’s authorization.
 You can ask for a written prescription and have it filled as you would your own, or you can contact an online pharmacy with your request and they will request authorization from your vet.